-SEVEN: Proper maintenance of your cut and working with a colorist who puts the health of your hair first are essential steps in keeping your hair healthy.
+Proper maintenance of your cut and working with a colorist who puts the health of your hair first are essential steps in keeping your hair healthy.
 If they tell you “no” when your dreams of going platinum are not realistic, you need to listen.
 And if they tell you to back off on using hot tools for a while, you need to listen to that too.
-As Cash puts it, the only way to cure damage is to start with healthy hair:
+As Cash puts it, the only way to cure damage is to start with healthy hair.

 Cash: Prevention is the only way to avoid heat damage as there is no product in the world that can give you back the hair that has broken off.
 Only time and good choices can help you grow back healthy strong hair.

-Tip one.
-Diet and your hair.
+Tip one: Diet for healthy hair.

-Cash: Good hair starts with good health, so you want to start from the inside.
+Good hair starts with good health, so you want to start from the inside.
 Ensure that your body is getting its minimum necessary protein.
 Hair is made of protein, and if you have a low protein diet you may suffer from weaker hair strands.

-Cash: Get on a supplement that supports the growth of strong hair to make up for where your diet may be failing.
+Get on a supplement that supports the growth of strong hair to make up for where your diet may be failing.
 SEVEN’s OPTI supplement is a great place to start.
 These supplements work, but remember you must commit to them for 6 months or longer in order to see their true difference because the vitamins do not help the hair that is already on your head.
 It makes new growth healthier.

 Tip three.
-Repair.
+Hair repair products.

-SEVEN: Well, that’s motivating…or depressing.
+Well, that’s motivating…or depressing.
 But mostly motivating!
 The lesson here is that it is important to treat damaged hair differently.
 Damaged hair needs help staving off future damage and sealing the cuticle to protect the delicate inner cortex.
 The Beauty Launchpad 2018 Readers Choice winner for thermal protection, our HEAT DEFENSE spray locks in luster, preserves the health of your hair, and guards against heat damage.
-Whether you already have heat damage or are trying to prevent it, it should be your first choice when using hot tools––including a blow dryer!
+Whether you already have heat damage or are trying to prevent it, it should be your first choice when using hot tools—including a blow dryer!